-The Part D late enrollment penalty is added to your monthly premium.
-When you first enroll in Bright Advantage Plus (HMO), we let you know the amount of the penalty.

-Your Part D late enrollment penalty is considered part of your plan premium.
-If you do not pay your Part D late enrollment penalty, you could lose your prescription drug benefits for failure to pay your plan premium.
+When you first enroll in Bright Advantage (HMO), we let you know the amount of the penalty.
+Your Part D late enrollment penalty is considered your plan premium.
+If you do not pay your Part D late enrollment penalty, you could lose your prescription drug benefits.